siddhesh-sakhalkar/SakhalkarLab/people/index.md

   tooltip: About our Team
 ---

-# {% include icon.html icon="fa-solid fa-users" %}People
+# {% include icon.html icon="fa-solid fa-users" %}**People**

 We are actively looking for motivated undergraduate, graduate (Masters/PhD) and post-doctoral candidates to join our team!
-If you would like to join us, please contact Prof. Sakhalkar (add-email) and include your CV with research interests and potential project ideas.
-We welcome researchers with different backgrounds in mechanical engineering, applied mathematics, computer science, data science/AI and related fields.
+If you would like to join us, please contact Prof. Sakhalkar (siddheshsakhalkar1992@gmail.com) and include your CV with research interests.
+We welcome researchers from diverse backgrounds including mechanical engineering, civil engineering, applied mathematics, computer science, data science & AI and related fields.

 {% include section.html %}